PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-11 09:53:20
+Last updated: 2024-04-11 09:53:53
-Random Quote: Everyone pretend podcasting isn't boring! - Rick Sanchez
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby